parryc/thevoid/templates/leflan/books_books_2023.md

 * _Mann Family and Marbling_ - Richard Wolfe
 * _The Making of Fancy Papers_ - tr.
 Richard Wolfe
 * _Josef Halfer_ - tr.
 Richard Wolfe
+* _Japanese Woodworking Tools: Their Tradition, Spirit and Use_ - Toshio Ōdate
+* _With the Grain: A Craftsman’s Guide to Understanding Wood_ - Christian Becksvoort